What Is an Automatic Stay in Bankruptcy?

 What is an automatic stay?

-The moment you file for bankruptcy, something called an “automatic stay” is initiated.
-An automatic stay means that most of your creditors cannot attempt to collect debts from you, attempt to sue you or attempt to repossess your assets.
-This gives you time to reorganize your finances as you make your way through the bankruptcy process.
+The moment you file for bankruptcy, an automatic stay is initiated, and it typically stays in place for the length of your bankruptcy process.
+With an automatic stay, most of your creditors cannot attempt to collect debts from you, sue you or repossess your assets.
+This period gives you time to reorganize your finances.

-If a creditor attempts to collect on a debt after an automatic stay goes into effect, you are allowed to seek damages.
-There are exceptions to this rule.
-If a creditor is not listed on your bankruptcy filings, it would not receive notice of the stay.
-Creditors need notification of the automatic stay to ensure they don’t violate it.
+If a creditor attempts to collect on a debt after an automatic stay goes into effect, you are allowed to seek damages — but only if the creditor knew about the stay.

-Once your bankruptcy case is closed, the automatic stay ends.
+Once your bankruptcy case is closed or dismissed, the automatic stay ends.

-An automatic stay can put a temporary stop to any of the following financial difficulties you may be experiencing:
+An automatic stay can put a temporary stop to any of the following:

 - Wage garnishment